 You could also put a quick telephone call if you have the number but be careful not to pester – if you’ve attempted to contact somebody a few times and they still haven’t got back to you, then you are better off focusing your attention elsewhere.

-Conclusion – How to get a job before it’s advertised?
+Conclusion – How to get a nonprofit job before it’s advertised?
 Be pro-active and persistent

 Whilst you won’t get results from every speculative email you send – it’s a great method of seeking out lesser known vacancies and side stepping the competition.
 The main benefit to remember is that you only need one positive response to land a job and even if you don’t, you will put yourself on the radars of lots of recruiters for future opportunities.